Sacramento — Editor's note: This is an updated version of an essay that YR originally published in April 2018 following the death of Stephon Clark.

-When 22-year-old Stephon “Zoe” Clark was shot and killed by Sacramento police officers in his grandmother’s backyard, he left behind two kids, a fiancé, and a broken, grieving community — my community.
+When 22-year-old Stephon “Zoe” Clark was shot and killed by Sacramento police officers in his grandmother’s backyard last year, he left behind two kids, a fiancé and a broken, grieving community — my community.

-I grew up in Sacramento.
-And even though I’m still in high school, I live in fear knowing that the next “unarmed black” male or female in the headlines could be my dad, uncle, cousin, or even myself.
+I grew up in Sacramento, and I live in fear knowing that the next unarmed black male or female in the headlines could be my dad, uncle, cousin or even myself.

-Unaware of their privilege, people tell us it’s our fault the police kill us, or that we have no reason to fear the police. but many active community leaders such as my uncle, Les Simmons, or Berry Accius reassure us that what we feel is normal and justified, and the police should be learning how to interact with us, not the other way around.
+Unaware of their privilege, people tell us it’s our fault the police kill us, or that we have no reason to fear the police.
+Many active community leaders such as my uncle, Les Simmons, or Berry Accius reassure us what we feel is normal and justified, and the police should be learning how to interact with us, not the other way around.

 It’s time people outside the black community value that pain too.

 Youth from all over Sacramento have come together to heal and change the culture of this community.
-Although we are all still grieving from this recent tragedy, we have unified as one to help lift each other up.
-Whether it’s speaking at city council, youth town halls, or simply raising awareness, we have all been activated in our efforts to change Sacramento for the better.
+Although we are all still grieving from this tragedy, we have unified as one to help lift each other up.
+Whether it’s speaking at city council meetings, youth town halls or simply raising awareness, we have all been activated to change Sacramento for the better.

-Rachael Francois is 17 and a participant with Voice of The Youth in Sacramento.
-Her essay was produced by Youth Radio.
+Rachael Francois is 18 and a participant with Voice of The Youth in Sacramento.